Jordan Matyas

-Jordan Matyas (née Gray) (born July 2, 1993) is an American rugby union player.
+Jordan Matyas borned Gray in July 2, 1993 is an American rugby union player.

 Background

 Matyas attended Brigham Young University where she majored in Exercise Science.

 Rugby career

 2016–17

 Originally from Canada, she made her debut for the in 2016.
 She was named in the Eagles 2017 Women's Rugby World Cup squad.

 2022

 In 2022, Matyas was named in the Eagles squad for the Pacific Four Series in New Zealand.
 She was later named in the Eagles squad to the 2021 Rugby World Cup in New Zealand.

+Private life

+In April 2018, Jordan Matyas became engaged to Ryan Matyas, a United States international rugby union and rugby sevens player.
+The couple married later that year, in August.
+On June 7, 2025, the couple announced the birth of their son on their Instagram accounts.